gnosis/conditional-tokens-docs/docs/game2.md

 ![](assets/Conditional_Token_Games-05.png)

 So why should we make such a simple game a bit more cumbersome?
-Putting futarchy to the test in gamified environments may be one way of rapid-prototyping how well futarchy works for gathering diverse opinions in limited timeframes, before moving on to more complex or high stake challenges.
+Putting futarchy to the test in gamified environments may be one way of rapid-prototyping how well futarchy works for gathering diverse opinions in limited timeframes, before moving on to more complex or hi stake challenges.
 Just imagine, one day our little Futarchy AI may be facing the then-old [AlphaGo](https://deepmind.com/research/case-studies/alphago-the-story-so-far).

 *Let's see if we can beat it together!*